CadmiumRed40/BasicPython/Python Basics/Datatypes.md

 print( 'py' 'thon') = 'python'

 But you cannot concatenate a string literal with anything else.
+You can also use parentheses to break up a long string while writing a program

+		str = ("This is beyond crazy because there is nothing like" "a beach towel that is still wet after a month in the dirty bin.")

+		=

+		"This is beyond crazy because there is nothing like a beach towel that is still wet after a month in the dirty bin."